 - I can’t believe it takes you so long to do your hair and make up.
 Yes, yes it does.
 You know why?
 I’ll tell you.
 Every 4.2 seconds someone shouts “mummmm” and you can just about get one flick of mascara done in that time frame.
 As for straightening my hair, well that pipe dream faded a time ago.

-- I’m going to have a quiet evening to myself.
+- It’s so lovely when it’s quiet in the house, you know?
 What is this quiet of which you speak?
 Q-U-I-E-T… nope, not a clue.

 - I won’t do that with my kids.
 This will be met with pure hysterical laughter.
 It’s nothing personal, you just remind us of our younger, stupider selves.